speters33w/CSUGlobal_ITS410/InteractiveLecture4/interactive_lecture_4_notes.md

 The `--user=root -p` statement will import the data as the root user and require a password. `classicmodels` is the database to import the data into. `'C:/ProgramData/MySQL/MySQL Server 8.0/Uploads/'` is the directory where the csv file is located, in this case the default secure_file_priv directory of a Windows OS. `discounts.csv` is the name of the file to be imported.
 IMPORTANT: MySQL determines the table to import the data into based on the filename, so it will import the data from the CSV into the discounts table.
 Note: The number of columns in the CSV file must match the number of columns in the database table.
 All blank fields in the CSV file must read `\N` to denote a null value.

-You may test the import with a SELECT statement:
+Finally, test your import  by showing the contents of the discounts table.

 ```mysql
 SELECT * FROM discounts;